tlswg/tls13-spec/draft-ietf-tls-tls13.md

     uint16 Length;
     opaque HashValue<0..255>;
     opaque Label<8..255>;
   };

-  Where Hkdf.label is "TLS 1.3, " + Label and Hkdf.HashValue
+  Where HkdfLabel.label is "TLS 1.3, " + Label and HkdfLabel.HashValue
   is HashValue.

   1. xSS = HKDF-Extract(0, SS).
 Note that HKDF-Extract always